jayanath/home-lab/postgres-keycloak/README.md

 Check if the DB service is listening in the expected `5432` port using `ss -nutpl | grep postgres`

-Try loging into the DB using `-u postgres psql -d keycloak -U keycloakuser -h localhost` and providing the password at the prompt
+Try loging into the DB using `sudo -u postgres psql -d keycloak -U keycloakuser -h localhost` and providing the password at the prompt